-- Compared with the other electric motors of the same power, their cost is lower.
+- Compared with other electric motors of the same power, its cost is lower.

-- These are very simple engines with great ease of maintenance.
+- These are engines of great simplicity with great ease of maintenance.

-- The asynchronous motor has better performance with respect to the single-phase motor.
-For this reason, the single-phase motor is relegated to small-scale domestic appliances and appliances.
+- The asynchronous motor has better performance compared to the single-phase motor.
+For this reason, the single-phase motor is relegated to small power appliances and household appliances.

 The classification between different types of asynchronous motors depends on the voltage of the alternating current that is used:

 - Three-phase asynchronous motor.
-This type of motor uses 400 volt current .
+This type of motor uses 400 volt three-phase current .

-- Single phase asynchronous motor.
-This type of motor uses 230 volt current.
+- Single-phase asynchronous motor.
+This type of motor uses 230 volt single current.

-The squirrel cage motor is a type of asynchronous motor.
-In electric motor type the rotor is constituted by a series of bars arranged in the grooves of the rotor crown, joined at their ends to two rings.
-The starting torque is small and the intensity they absorb is high.
+The squirrel cage motor is a type of asynchronous motor that uses a rotor called a squirrel cage rotor.
+This type of rotor is made up of a series of bars arranged in the grooves of the rotor ring, joined at their ends to two rings.
+The starting torque is small and the current they absorb is high.

-The vast majority of asynchronous motors are squirrel cage.
+The vast majority of asynchronous motors are squirrel cage motors.

-The wound rotor motor is a type of electric AC motor.
-In this type of motor the grooves of the rotor crown are inserted the windings joined by a common point.
-This type of motor has some copper rings, called slip rings that rotate with the shaft making contact between it and some brushes that will allow to connect the rotor windings with the outside.
+The wound rotor motor is a type of alternating current electric motor.
+In this type of motor the rotor ring grooves are inserted into the windings joined by a common point.
+This type of motor has copper rings, called slip rings, that rotate with the shaft making contact between it and some brushes that will allow the rotor windings to be connected to the outside.

-The advantage of the wound rotor is that they allow progressive starting by means of rotor resistors, currently with the use of electric starters and inverters they are not necessary and their manufacture is very limited.
+The advantage of the wound rotor is that they allow progressive starting by means of rotor resistors.
+However, nowadays, with the use of electronic starters and variators they are not necessary and their manufacture is very limited.